 Fundamentally, we believe in people.
 Given the opportunity to participate in a thorough, fair, and inclusive process, citizens are ready to provide constructive advice, offering officials the intelligence, perspective, and sensitivity that difficult public issues require.

-To date, MASS has conducted twenty-five major reference panels, citizens assemblies, and commissions for government involving more than 1000 Canadians, and reaching 250,000 households.
+To date, MASS has conducted twenty-five major reference panels, citizens' assemblies, and commissions for governments involving more than 1,000 Canadians, and reaching 250,000 households.
 Cumulatively, this represents some 30,000 hours of deliberation on significant public issues, making MASS an internationally-recognized and unparalleled leader in the design and delivery of deliberative processes for government.

 In addition, we provide a range of services to public sector organizations, including strategic planning and communications, custom research, facilitation and hosting, as well as event coordination and logistics.